 Where is the Global Studies program office?

-The office for the Program Administrator, Joshua Oxley, is Gates-Blake 119.
-Feel free to stop by during normal business hours or schedule a meeting via email, email@example.com.
-He keeps regular office hours during the academic year that are shared via the program mailing list (see below).
+The office for the Program Administrator, Lee Price, is Gates-Blake 119.
+You should contact Lee if you have specific questions that the Academic Preceptors can't answer.
+Feel free to stop by during normal business hours or contact her via email, firstname.lastname@example.org.
+She keeps regular office hours during the academic year that are shared via the program mailing list (see below).

 How do I become a Global Studies Major?